-Make a list of all the potential value and risk the new member could bring to your band.
-Here are great questions to ask yourself:
+Make a list of all the potential value and risk new band members could bring to your band's potential in the music industry.

-Is the band member someone you (and the rest of the band) wants to be around with for long periods of time?
+- Is the band member someone you (and the rest of the band) wants to be around with for long periods of time?

-Will the new member help you sell more records and merchandise?
+- Will the new member help you sell more records and merchandise?
 (If so, how much more?)

-Will the new member help you get more gigs?
+- Will the new member help you get more gigs?

-Will the new member help you get more new fans?
+- Will the new member help you get more new fans?